design-automation/mobius-parametric-modeller-dev-0-8/src/assets/typedoc-json/docUI/editor.md

 <img src="assets/typedoc-json/docUI/imgs/editor_node_menu.png" width="225">

 In the editor, two sections will be visible: 'Local Functions' and 'Procedure'.
 Here we will focus on how to create procedures.
-For more information on using functions, see:
+For more information see the help sections on [Local Functions] and [Global Functions].
-* Local Functions [ToDo create link]
-* Global Functions [ToDo create link]

 **Creating Procedures**